slbailey/Retrovue/docs/contracts/resources/ScheduleDayContract.md

 - Duplicate without force: exit 1, "Error: Schedule day already exists for channel and date.
 Use --force to overwrite."
 - No active plan: exit 1, "Error: No active plan found for channel and date."
 - Inactive plan: exit 1, "Error: Plan is not active."
-- Inactive template: exit 1, "Error: Plan's template is not active."
 - Channel not found: exit 1, "Error: Channel not found."
 - Plan not found: exit 1, "Error: Plan not found."
 - Invalid date format: exit 1, "Error: Invalid date format.
 Expected YYYY-MM-DD."